jnozzi/cocoadev.com/markdown/ComponentDevelopment.md

 The running application is now supported with the facilities to modify, rebuild and continue interaction without terminating the execution of the initial launch.
 The tape dispenser icon in the toolbar is key to the process of modifying your code while your code is running.

-To demonstrate this, open the �General/CustomViewForCustomInterface.m� file in the debugging editor.
+To demonstrate this, open the �CustomViewForCustomInterface.m� file in the debugging editor.
 You should be able to select this file from the pulldown menu located on the left side between the toolbar and the editor.
 If this file is not available, repeat the step where you drag the file icon from the main project window onto the debugging editor in the debugging window.
-Once you have �General/CustomViewForCustomInterface.m� open in the editor, add the following code to the �drawRect method:
+Once you have �CustomViewForCustomInterface.m� open in the editor, add the following code to the �drawRect method:

-- (void)drawRect:(General/NSRect)rect {
+- (void)drawRect:(NSRect)rect {

-    General/NSRect visibleRect = [self visibleRect];
+    NSRect visibleRect = [self visibleRect];
-    General/[[NSColor greenColor] set];
+    [[NSColor greenColor] set];
-    General/NSRectFill(visibleRect);
+    NSRectFill(visibleRect);
 }

-Now modify the go: action method in �General/CustomInterfaceController.m�
+Now modify the go: action method in �CustomInterfaceController.m�

-- (General/IBAction)go:(id)sender
+- (IBAction)go:(id)sender
 {
     [customView setNeedsDisplay:YES];
 }